Identifying and Blocking of Non-productive Calls in Emergency Call System Using Machine Learning and IVRS Integration

 Abstract

 The Dial 100 emergency reaction gadget handles over 1,000,000 calls every day, with over 95% being unproductive, such as blank, machine-generated, and spoofed calls.
 These futile calls waste resources and put off responses to actual emergencies.
-This takes a look at presents a comprehensive solution integrating advanced name evaluation, system learning, and Interactive Voice Response System (IVRS) to filter out and prevent these calls.
+This look presents a comprehensive solution integrating advanced name evaluation, system learning, and an interactive voice response system (IVRS) to filter out and prevent these calls.
 Our technique starts with studying incoming calls to pick out patterns typical of unproductive ones.
 Audio processing detects blank calls, even as device-generated ones are recognized via sample recognition.
 Caller ID monitoring and dynamic thresholds for call frequency and period make certain adaptive filtering.
-Machines getting to know fashions, consisting of Random Forest and Support Vector Machines, use historic call data to classify calls based on various standards, constantly enhancing through new information.
-IVRS integration similarly reduces the weight on emergency operators by intercepting unproductive calls.
+Machines getting-to-know fashions, consisting of Random Forest and Support Vector Machines, use historic call data to classify calls based on various standards, constantly enhancing through new information.
+IVRS integration similarly reduces the weight of emergency operators by intercepting unproductive calls.
 The device also keeps blacklists to block repeat offenders.
-A feedback loop allows non-stop machine optimization with the aid of incorporating operator enter and periodic opinions.
+A feedback loop allows non-stop machine optimization with the aid of incorporating operator entries and periodic opinions.

-[This article belongs to Journal of Communication Engineering & Systems (joces)]
+[This article belongs to Journal of Communication Engineering & Systems ]

 How to cite this article:

 Ishika Jain, Anjali Singh.
-Identifying And Blocking of Non-Productive Calls in Emergency Call System Using Machine Learning and IVRS Integration.
+Identifying and Blocking of Non-productive Calls in Emergency Call System Using Machine Learning and IVRS Integration.
 Journal of Communication Engineering & Systems.
-2024; 14(03):-.
+2024; 14(03):20-28.

 How to cite this URL: